Solution of the simple task: Begin3

 In our case the algorithm is correct, therefore the message

-"The task is solved!" will be shown after 3 test runnings.
+"The task is solved!" will be shown.

-To browse information about the task solving you can use PT4Results tool.
+To browse information about the task solving you can use PT4Results tool

 var